Adamjackczyk/se_project_express/README.md

 `npm run dev` — to launch the server with the hot reload feature

+Deployment
+The WTWR application is deployed across multiple domains to separate frontend and backend functionalities, ensuring scalability and maintainability.

+Backend API:
+api.wtwr.fated.net
+This domain hosts the Express.js backend server, handling all API requests, user authentication, and data management.

+Frontend Application:
+wtwr.farted.net
+www.wtwr.farted.net
+These domains host the React.js frontend application, providing users with an interactive interface to manage their profiles, clothing items, and view weather-based suggestions.

+Note: Ensure that DNS settings are correctly configured to point these domains to your respective frontend and backend servers.
+Additionally, SSL certificates should be properly installed to enable secure HTTPS connections.

 ### Testing

 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12